matdombrock/sonar/README.md

 ### Colors

-While the actual color values used in the TUI are decided by your terminal theme, you can define a which colors get used for which elements in your `colors.txt` file.
+While the actual color values used in the TUI are decided by your terminal theme, you can define which colors get used for which elements in your `colors.txt` file.
 Setting custom colors here will override the default colors but any element which does not have a custom color set will fall back to the default.

 ```
 #